kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 You see it costs me next to nothing to call `SHOW WARNINGS;` or `SHOW CREATE TABLE \G` like above.
 And whenever I feel the need for some more ease in my work, I use AHK to define something new.

 The best are more complex commands which really do good work.
-For example, I placed a command to the Windows key plus o (denoted in AHL lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.
+For example, I placed a command to the Windows key plus o (denoted in AHK lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.

 Likewise, #k will produce a list of all the function calls of that function. #j will produce a list with all the lines containing the word the cursor happens to be placed on.
 And so on.
 The limit is only your imagination.
 These are real productivity boosts; to achieve this by typing you would have to type a couple of keystrokes and combinations of those again and again.